krvivi28/cn_test_codes/lecture-6/topic-1/problem/problemStatement.md

         1. Render the "createBlog.ejs" view, displaying the blog creation form to the user.
         2. Ensure that the rendered view includes necessary form elements (title, description, and image URL inputs).

-    Implement a GET route ("/createblog") in the application's routing mechanism.
+    Implement a GET route ("/createblog") in the "index.js" file, which serves as the main entry point of the application.
 This route should:
-        1.Utilize the "renderBlogForm" function to render the blog creation form view.
+        1. Utilize the "renderBlogForm" function from the "blog.controller.js" file to render the blog creation form view.

 ## Note